 Topics vary by semester.
 Consult the Schedule of Classes for more information.

 Students work under the mentorship of a faculty member to acquire knowledge and skills central to the design, conduct, and/or analysis of scientific research.
 Project proposal must be approved by the instructor and dean’s office prior to enrollment.
 Credit cannot be earned for this course and PUBH 3995.

 EXNS 4110.
 Current Issues in Exercise Science.
 3 Credits.

 Capstone course for senior exercise science majors in their final spring semester.
 Students are required to understand and apply identified competencies from the core exercise science curriculum.
 Restricted to seniors in the BS in exercise science program in their final spring semester.

 EXNS 4112.
-Nutrition Science Senior Capstone Seminar.
+Nutrition Senior Capstone Seminar.
 1 Credit.

-Students are required to understand and apply identified competencies from the core nutrition science curriculum.
-Restricted to seniors in the BS in nutrition science program in their final spring semester.
+Students demonstrate their understanding of and apply identified competencies from the core nutrition curriculum.
+Restricted to seniors in the BS in nutrition program in their final spring semester.

 EXNS 4199.
 Advanced Topics in Exercise and Nutrition Sciences.
 3 Credits.

 Topics vary by semester.
 Consult the Schedule of Classes for more details.